 PREDICTION: Nomadland - The film made a huge impact everywhere ever since its first debut at the Toronto International Film Festival in the fall of 2020.
 Critics have raved extensively about the stunning story and all the talent that went into making the film.

-The film was written and directed by Chloé Zhao, the first Chinese woman to be nominated for best director, made history with that nomination.
+The film was written and directed by Chloé Zhao, the first Chinese woman to be nominated for best director, which was a history-making nomination.
 The Academy has been focusing on representation and diversity over the last few years and I believe a win for Nomadland will truly cement their dedication to expanding representation and provide inspiration to young female filmmakers everywhere.

 Given the raving reviews from critics and the past Best Picture Oscar wins for Searchlight Pictures, it would be a shock if Nomadland didn't win.

 Chloe Zhao - Nomadland

 PREDICTION: Chloé Zhao for Nomadland - For the first time in film history, two women were nominated in the same year for the category of Best Director, making the pick extremely hard.
 Given The Academy's dedication, as mentioned previously, to expanding female/POC representation in film, the film will undoubtedly go to one of the two women in the group.

 Some may argue that they will only be awarded the Oscar just because they are women, but I argue differently.
 Both women made some of the most exquisite films of the season, regardless of the fact they are women.